step-/find-n-run/usr/share/doc/findnrun/index.md

 field.
 With the aid of external plugins findnrun can be extended to search through other data collections.

-Find'N'Run [started](CREDITS.md) as a Puppy Linux script in Spring 2015.
+Findnrun started in May 2015 as a fork of [Find'N'Run](CREDITS.md), an earlier project for Puppy Linux.

-In May 2015 it forked into this newer project - named Findnrun - and it is being developed and tested on [Fatdog64](http://distro.ibiblio.org/fatdog/web/)-701 64-bit Linux, a [Puppy Linux](http://puppylinux.com/) and [LFS](http://www.linuxfromscratch.org/) derivative.
+Currently Findnrun is being developed and tested on [Fatdog64](http://distro.ibiblio.org/fatdog/web/)-701 64-bit Linux, a [Puppy Linux](http://puppylinux.com/) and [LFS](http://www.linuxfromscratch.org/) derivative.

-### Naming
+Names can be confusing:

- - _find-n-run_ refers to this new project and its repository.
+ * _find-n-run_ - this project and its online repository.
- - _Find'N'Run_ refers to the _original_ project.
-   It is also the main window title for both projects.
+ * _Find'N'Run_ - the _earlier_ project, and also the main window title
- - _Findnrun_ refers to this project.
+   for both projects.
-   It is also the script _name_ for both projects - but of course the scripts are different.
+ * _findnrun_ - this project, and also the script _name_ for both
+   projects - but the scripts are very different.

-## Overview

-Main features:
+## Main features

  * **Fast incremental search** (find as you type)[1]
  * **Search Plugins** extend search to other data types